EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Low coverage of Iranian motivations: the IRGC's response is treated as a mechanical reaction without in-depth analysis of Tehran's internal political calculation
+Weak coverage of Iranian motivations: the IRGC's retaliation is treated as a mechanical reaction without analysis of internal Tehran's political calculations

 Discover how another country covers this same story.